mtn/mkgist/README.md

 ## Usage

-    mkgist filenames [-d "description"] [--public] [--raw]
+    mkgist filenames [-d "description"] [--public] [--raw] [--nocopy]

 The location of the created gist is printed to stdout.
 Gists are secret by default, but can be made public with `--public`.
 Secret gists aren't indexed by search engines. `--raw` returns a link to the raw hosted file, which you can then get with `curl` or `wget`.
+By default, the URL of the created Gist is copied to the clipboard. `--nocopy` prints this to stdout instead, preserving the clipboard.